 Board of Adjustment

-The Board of Adjustment consists of five members and up to 3 alternates who are nominated by the City Manager and appointed by the City Council.
-Members serve without compensation for one five year term.
+The Board of Adjustment consists of 5 members and up to three alternates who are nominated by the City Manager and appointed by the City Council.
+Members serve without compensation for a 5 year term.

 The Board of Adjustment holds public hearings and has the following powers:

-- To grant variances from the strict application of the terms of the Zoning Ordinance, in accordance with Section 3-3500; and
+- To grant variances from the strict application of the terms of the Zoning Ordinance, in accordance with Section 36-365.

-The Chairman will recognize those who wish to speak and call them to the podium, one at a time.
-When you are at the podium, the Chairman will ask you to give your name and address for the record.
+The chairman will recognize those who wish to speak and call them to the podium, 1 at a time.
+When you are at the podium, the chairman will ask you to give your name and address for the record.
 Please speak clearly and into the microphone because all the public hearings are audio-recorded.
-Each speaker is allowed five minutes unless additional time is granted by the Board.
+Each speaker is allowed 5 minutes unless additional time is granted by the board.

 Members of the Board of Adjustment base their considerations on the following information and evidence:

-- Reports, memoranda and other materials prepared by the Director of Planning and Development, Director of Building Development Services, Director of Public Works, other employees of the City of Springfield or consultants in connection with the application and made a part of the record at the time of hearing; and
+- Reports, memoranda and other materials prepared by the Director of Planning and Development, Director of Building Development Services, Director of Public Works, other employees of the City of Springfield or consultants in connection with the application and made a part of the record at the time of hearing